2020 presidential debate memes: Who muted the mute button?

 More muting wanted

-While the mute button got much attention before and during the debate, social media users wanted a lot more of it, regardless of how the rules said it would be used.
+Regardless of how the rules said the button would be used, social media wanted more of it.
 "This debate has a fever and the only prescription is more mute button," one wrote.
 Wrote another, "I hoped the mute button would win the debate."

 The first debate, held on Sept.
 29, was a rancorous affair filled with the interruptions that led to the microphone muting rule.
 President Trump, who tested positive for COVID-19, pulled out of the second debate because he wanted to debate in person, not virtually.
 Dueling town hall events were held instead.